Genesis of Scythian Culture

 Chornolis (Chernoles in Russian) culture got its name after the locality of Chornyi Lis (Black forest) which is near the village Boğdanivka at the upper course of the Inğulets River, the right tributary of the Low Dnieper, an ancient site, a fortified settlement (hillfort).
 It was first encountered as a new unknown culture in the year 1949.
 Initially, a large number of the sites of the Chornolis culture was found along the right bank of the Dnieper in the basins of the Tiasmyn and Ros’ Rivers.
 During the 60-70s of the last century, the question of the Carpathian population during the Scythian time was the least archaeologically studied (ARTAMONOV M.I., 1974: 129).
 Later, however, more than 60 settlements were surveyed in the Middle Dniester (KRUSHELNYTS'KA L.I., 1998: 3).
 In general the Chornolis culture occupies a large portion of Right-Bank Ukraine.

-As we know, simultaneously with the Bulgars on the Right-Bank Ukraine, Kurds also stayed (see the Section "Cimmerians"), what, among other things, is confirmed by the place names of Kurdish origin, the main cluster of which is generally east of the Bulgarian, but here and there the alleged Kurdish and Bulgarian settlements are mixed.
+Simultaneously with the Bulgars the Kurds also stayed on the Right-Bank Ukraine, what, among other things, is confirmed by the place names of Kurdish origin, the main cluster of which is generally east of the Bulgarian ones, but here and there the alleged Kurdish and Bulgarian settlements are mixed (see the Section "Cimmerians").

 The strip of the Chornolis sites on the Left Bank Ukranie along the Vorskla and Psel Rivers is reflected fairly well in place names.
 Apparently, the Chornolo Bulgarians, moving from their original habitat, reached the Dnieper and crossed to its left bank.
 Here they entered the territory of the Mordva that had advanced here earlier, and later had to move to the north-east under the pressure of new aliens.
 Distribution of the Bulgarian place names on a large territory from Kiev to Kursk and Rostov-on-Don responds to the later settlement of the Scythians.